FatmaMoataz/MedicalCenter-Website/README.md

-# Medical Center Website 🏥
+## 📄 Project Overview

-This is a responsive frontend project built during my **Frontend React Internship at Web Masters**.
-It simulates a medical center website where users can book appointments, view services, and interact with a public appointment list.
+This is a **responsive frontend project** built during my **Frontend React Internship at Web Masters**.
+It simulates a **Medical Center Website** where users can:

+- 📅 Book appointments using a validated form
+- 🩺 View available medical services and departments
+- 📋 Interact with a public list of appointments (with edit/delete functionality)

+The project structure was inspired by real-world healthcare websites, and the dashboard functionality was built from scratch as a **challenging task** to practice managing dynamic data.

+### 🔧 Key Highlights:

+- Modular React architecture with Vite
+- Public-facing site (no login required)
+- Simple **dashboard interface** for appointment management
+- **Pagination system** to organize and browse multiple appointments
+- **Email verification modal** before edit/delete (no full auth)

+This project allowed me to apply key frontend skills such as responsive layout design, form validation, state management, and API interaction using a mock backend.

 ## 📦 Tech Stack